NoahBres/blog/_posts/2018-04-07-how-to-create-a-free-blog-with-github-pages-and-jekyll.md

 ---
 layout: post
-title:  "Creating a blog with Github Pages and Jekyll"
+title:  "How to create a free blog with Github Pages and Jekyll"
 date:   2018-04-07 19:26:39 -0500
 categories: jekyll github-pages tutorial
 ---